Usage-based billing for AI services: Why your ERP is the key to scaling it right

 • Volume discounts and tiered pricing structures

-Usage-based AI pricing ties cost directly to consumption.
+Usage-based billing for AI services ties cost directly to consumption.
 Customers pay for exactly what they use – no fixed fees, no wasted spend.
 OpenAI’s ChatGPT, for instance, charges per token processed.
 AWS AI services charge based on compute time, storage and API calls.
-Zoom AI analytics charge based on the number of videos processed with AI-powered insights.
+Zoom AI analytics charges based on the number of videos processed with AI-powered insights.

-Unlike tiered or prepaid models, usage-based billing is dynamic.
+Unlike tiered or prepaid models, usage-based AI pricing solutions are dynamic.
 Each billing cycle varies, requiring an ERP that can track usage at the transaction level.
 For example:

 • AI tokens: Charged per unit of text processed, deducted from prepaid credits or billed at the end of usage